streamnative/pulsar-hub/offloaders/filesystem/2.5.1/filesystem.md

 fileSystemProfilePath=conf/filesystem_offload_core_site.xml
 ```

-> **Note**
+{% callout title="Note" type="note" %}
->
+For testing purposes, you can set the following two configurations to speed up ledger rollover, but it is not recommended that you set them in the production environment.
-> For testing purposes, you can set the following two configurations to speed up ledger rollover, but it is not recommended that you set them in the production environment.
+{% /callout %}

 ```
 managedLedgerMinLedgerRolloverTimeMinutes=1